-In this brutally honest Divi theme review, I look at the pros and cons of a popular but troubled WordPress Page Builder.
+In this straight-talk Divi theme review (which will soon be updated to Divi 4!), we look at the pros and cons of a popular but troubled WordPress Page Builder.
 Divi ain’t dumb, it’s just a theme with an attitude.
 Why?
 Read on!

 When Google in early 2015 announced that “website mobile-friendliness” would soon be included as an SEO ranking signal in Google’s ever-changing algorithm, I emailed those of my web design clients whose websites were not passing Google’s Mobile-Friendly test, to notify them of the imminent ranking changes, and what could be done, to dodge negative impact.